battery-pulse/pulse-telemetry/README.md

 Event and telemetry streams from Kafka are consumed and persisted.

 - `event_log` - Logs discrete events like 'test started', 'test stopped', and other significant occurrences.
-Unstructured data.
-- `timeseries_raw` - Holds raw data collected from each test sequence, such as voltage, current, temperature, etc. Structured data.
+- `timeseries_raw` - Holds raw data from each test sequence, such as voltage, current, temperature, etc.

 ### Transformed Data

 Batch processing jobs concatenate telemetry sequences and perform aggregations.

-- `timeseries_aggregated` - Aggregates data from multiple sequences, providing a comprehensive history of the device.
+- `timeseries_aggregated` - Aggregates data from multiple sequences, providing a comprehensive history.
 - `statistics_steps` - Aggregates data at the charge/discharge step level, providing statistics such as average voltage, maximum current, total energy, etc.
-- `statistics_cycles` - Aggregates data over full cycles of charge and discharge, including summaries like cycle life, average discharge capacity, and health indicators.
+- `statistics_cycles` - Aggregates data over full cycles of charge and discharge, including summaries like total energy discharged, total cycle time, and health indicators.

 ## Persistance Options